dfelinto/blender-manual/manual/grease_pencil/materials/introduction.rst

 Lock Unused
    Locks and hides all unused materials.

-Remove Unused Slots
-   Remove all unused materials.

-Merge Similar
-   Combines similar materials in the list and replace the strokes that use the one of the merged materials with the new one.

 Convert Materials to Vertex Color
    Only keeps necessary materials and convert all materials base color to vertex color.

 Extract Palette from Vertex Color
    Add all used vertex color to a new Color Palette.
 See :ref:`ui-color-palette`.

+Copy Material to Selected
+   Copy the active material to the selected Grease Pencil object.

+Copy All Materials to Selected
+   Copy all materials to the selected Grease Pencil object.

+Merge Similar
+   Combines similar materials in the list and replace the strokes that use the one of the merged materials with the new one.

+Remove Unused Slots
+   Remove all unused materials.

 Lock & Visibility General Controls
 ----------------------------------